CemTuganli/SideScrollerGame-V1/README.md

-This is the Version 1 of my Side Scroller Game.
+This is the Version 1 of my 2D ASCII Side Scroller Game in C#.

 Warning:
 It may take about 1 or 2 seconds to read your keyboard input -